 Fast forward 20 years…

 I haven’t struggled with suicidal thoughts since I was a teenager, until this year.
 As recent as last month I found myself lying in bed in the middle of the night researching my life insurance policy to see if it covered suicide.
-Thinking about where I have my gun and where I need to go
+Thinking about where I have my gun and where I need to go so my family won’t find my body.

 I honestly believed my family would be better off with the money than with my mess.
 Nothing could be further from the truth but it was where my depression had taken me.
 Knocking on the door of death decorated as a way out of my torment.